openresty/lua-nginx-module/README.markdown

 On a ThinkPad T400 2.80 GHz laptop, the Hello World example readily achieves 28k req/sec using `http_load -p 10`.
 By contrast, Nginx + php-fpm 5.2.8 + Unix Domain Socket yields 6k req/sec and [Node.js](http://nodejs.org/) v0.6.1 yields 10.2k req/sec for their Hello World equivalents.

-This module performs best when built with [LuaJIT 2.0](http://luajit.org/luajit.html).

 Nginx Compatibility
 ===================
 The module is compatible with the following versions of Nginx: